iYadavVaibhav/obsidian-common/docs/work - study - work.md

 git add .
 git commit -m "Study to common"
 ```
+> **Imp:** This above step might overwrite the changes that came from work repo.
+DO manual checks.

 Now you have changes from _study_ to _common on study_, as well.
 Now _common on study_ has all changes.